Kalugumalai: Ayyanar Temple

-Ayyanar Kovil at Kalugumalai is located ar 9°09'07.2"N 77°42'13.7"E OR 9.151995,77.703815
+Ayyanar Kovil at Kalugumalai is located at 9°9′7.2″N 77°42′13.7″E (9.151995°N 77.703815°E).

+Telugu speaking community with Maratla gothram and Dhulipati house name worship in this temple, as this their Kuladeiva koil (temple).
+Special poojas are performed on the eve of Maha Shiva Raathiri every year.

 This temple Devotees have to climb several stone steps in the hill to reach this temple.
 The other prominent landmarks near this temple are Ambal Oorani, Kalugasalamoorthy temple and Vettuvan temple.

 People worship Ayyanar by offering sacrifices to him.
 As the Jain monuments located adjacent to this temple have been declared as a protected monument due to which certain restrictions have been put in the nearby areas.
 One can see a sign installed by the Archaeological survey of India stating that sacrifices should not be made here.

-Our Lady Of Lourdes Church
+Our Lady of Lourdes Church

-Our Lady Of Lourdes Church is the biggest Roman Catholic Church in the vicinity.
+Our Lady of Lourdes Church is the biggest Roman Catholic Church in the vicinity.
 This church is more than 100 years old and is adorned with two tall steeples in the front entrance.
 This church has over 3000 members who gather there every week for prayers and are also actively involved in community activities.
 A primary school named as St. Mary's Primary School managed by this church is located adjacent to it.